garybgenett/gary-os/README.md

           works, but disrupts the sandbox environment and has caused builds to break.
 Not used anymore, but kept for posterity.
     * [.emergent](https://github.com/garybgenett/gary-os/blob/master/gentoo/.emergent)
-        * Audit script which validates current Funtoo/Gentoo configuration against Portage tools/output.
+        * Audit script which validates current Funtoo configuration against Portage tools/output.
 Reports back all kinds of useful information, the most useful of which is a list of USE flags and variables which have been added or removed upstream.
         * Generally speaking, it is the first line of defense against stale configuration options, unused/unconfigured new options and configuration "snow" as a whole.